1. Blog

 We’ve also helped over 3 million passengers worldwide get compensation — a scale that gives American travelers confidence that we’ve seen just about every type of disruption and airline situation out there.

-By contrast, while U.S. air passenger rights are far more limited than those in Europe, AirHelp also educates U.S. travelers about the protections they do have, such as refund rules and tarmac-delay rights.
-And for travelers seeking extra peace of mind on purely domestic flights, AirHelp+ flight protection insurance provides additional flight protection that goes beyond what U.S. law requires — something Flightright doesn’t offer.
-AirHelp also assists passengers traveling to a broader set of global destinations, extending beyond the EU and UK to include countries such as Brazil, Turkey, and Saudi Arabia.
+For U.S. travelers, AirHelp takes a broader approach.
+Beyond EU and UK cases, AirHelp also educates U.S. travelers about the protections they do have under U.S. law, such as refund rules and tarmac-delay rights.
+And for travelers seeking extra peace of mind on purely domestic flights, AirHelp+ flight protection insurance provides additional flight protection that goes beyond what U.S. law requires.
+AirHelp also handles claims in jurisdictions beyond the EU and UK, including Brazil, Turkey, and Saudi Arabia.

-For US travelers taking long-haul or multi-leg flights, AirHelp simply offers broader coverage.
+For US travelers taking long-haul or multi-leg flights, AirHelp offers broader coverage.

 💵 Pricing: Clear and simple for US consumers